FortuneW/gollmperf/CONTRIBUTING.md

-# Contributing to LLMPerf
+# Contributing to gollmperf

-We welcome contributions to LLMPerf!
+We welcome contributions to gollmperf!
 Whether you're reporting bugs, suggesting new features, or submitting code changes, your help is valuable.

 ## Reporting Bugs